Part II – looking at the shelf

 Many avenues or threads of further study are there.
 There might be work around the instant technology, including aspects of the GaN, aspects of the Pt and the reactants.
 Further work might also explore details of the catalysts operability such as electron transfer.
 Armed with this knowledge the research might expand to other III-V compounds and Pt.
 Maybe they provide a similar mechanism for other reactions.
 It is all speculation, but as I said before, the technology is sitting on the shelf.

-There is a tendency in Canada to focus on catchphrases and pundit “speak”.
-It might sound good, but it rarely advances solutions.
+Moreover, there is a tendency in Canada to focus on catchphrases and pundit “speak”.
+It might sound good, but it does not advance solutions.
 Let’s be strong enough to discuss the challenges head-on.
-At the same time, we have to pay more than lip service to the technology that originates in public labs.
+At the same time, we have to pay more attention to the technology that originates in public labs.
 This includes respecting the research and shining light on it.
 Then, we need to think about technology creatively and dream of its possibilities.
 We have to look at patents as an asset tied to a piece of technology, that we want to bring to life.
 A spreadsheet and metadata approach will not bring patents to life.